 - FLAX SEED

 There are so many flours to choose from that you need never get bored, and you can experiment with what you like best by making your own very easily and cheaply.
-Some of these may not suitable for grinding up yourself; or you may find them too hard for your processor which means you will need to use something more heavy-duty like a coffee or spice grinder.
-Stick to the softer things for your food processor or blender such as the oats, buckwheat, and amaranth flakes.
-The rest will probably need something more heavy duty like a spice grinder.
+Some of these may not be suitable for grinding up yourself; or you may find them too hard for your processor which means you will need to use something more heavy duty like a coffee or spice grinder.
+Stick to the softer things for your food processor or blender, such as the oats, buckwheat and amaranth flakes.
+The rest will probably need something more hard wearing like a spice grinder.

 How to use a Spice Grinder:-